gravitystorm/openstreetmap-carto/INSTALL.md

 * Mapnik 3

-* FreeType 2.6.2 or later, or manually converting the Noto CJK fonts from otf to ttf
+* FreeType 2.6.2 or later for CJK characters

 * A recent enough version of Noto with coverage for the scripts needed.